Ape-xCV/Nika-Read-Only/README.md

 - Use VNC from smartphone, tablet, or laptop to connect.

 ### 1.1.
-Install hardware decoder prior to libvirt and Steam
+Install hardware decoder prior to libvirt and Steam (not required, Steam removed)

 <details>